debugerer/flutter_gateway/README.md

 # gateway

-A gateway flutter plugin project.
+A flutter plugin for get gateway information when wifi connect.
 Work on iOS and Android.

 For Android:
-Add
+Need add:
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />

 Usage: